gaultier/blog/go_dtrace_see_all_network_traffic.md

                                                  �c��ҿ��^�L#��Ue
 ```

-How do we see the data in clear?
+How can we see the data in clear?
 Well, we need to find where the data gets encrypted/decrypted in our program and observe the input/output, respectively.

-In Go, the functions of interest are `crypto/tls.(*halfConn).decrypt` and `crypto/tls.(*halfConn).encrypt`.
+In a typical Go program, the functions of interest are `crypto/tls.(*halfConn).decrypt` and `crypto/tls.(*halfConn).encrypt`.
 Since they are private functions, there is a risk that the Go compiler would inline them which would make them invisible to DTrace.
 But since they have relatively long and complex bodies, this is unlikely.

 Their signatures are: